SSyncropel Docs

 4. Open a review request (alice)

 Alice publishes a code_review.request.v1 record on the inbox thread.
-For records with custom body shapes (anything beyond the built-in intend/know/do/learn shortcuts), POST /v1/records on the daemon is the canonical surface:
+For records with custom body shapes (anything beyond the built-in intend/know/do/learn shortcuts), POST /v1/records on the instance is the canonical surface:

 ALICE_DID=$(curl -s http://127.0.0.1:9100/.well-known/syncropel | jq -r .did)